bbauska/UC-Davis-JS-Basics/readme.md

 nothingAtAll and assign it null, and I could do typeof nothingAtAll, and I get object, so that&apos;s kind of interesting.
 These are all very different variables with different values.
-That&apos;s an important thing to understand about JavaScript, but they do have type associated with them.
+That&apos;s an important thing to understand about JavaScript, but they do have type associated with them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 69. var empty string (49) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->